elementary/website/docs/human-interface-guidelines.md

 Make both the primary and secondary text selectable.
 This makes it easy for the user to copy and paste the text to another window, such as an email message.

+Please refer to [`Granite.MessageDialog`](https://valadoc.org/granite/Granite.MessageDialog.html).
+It is preferred as an elementary OS styled dialog that follows elementary OS design conventions.

 ### Button Order {#button-order}

 ![Button Order](/images/docs/human-interface-guidelines/dialogs/button-order.png)